Chan Buddhism: Bodhidharma

 Little contemporary biographical information on Bodhidharma is extant, and subsequent accounts became layered with legend.
-There are three principal sources for Bodhidharma's biography: The Record of the Buddhist Monasteries of Luoyang by Yáng Xuànzhī's (楊衒之, 547), Tan Lin's preface to the Long Scroll of the Treatise on the Two Entrances and Four Practices (6th century CE), and Dayi Daoxin's Further Biographies of Eminent Monks (7th century CE).
+There are three principal sources for Bodhidharma's biography: The Record of the Buddhist Monasteries of Luoyang by Yang Xuanzhi's (楊衒之, 547), Tan Lin's preface to the Long Scroll of the Treatise on the Two Entrances and Four Practices (6th century CE), and Dayi Daoxin's Further Biographies of Eminent Monks (7th century CE).

 These sources vary in their account of Bodhidharma being either "from Persia" (547 CE), "a Brahman monk from South India" (645 CE), "the third son of a Brahman king of South India" (c.
 715 CE).
 Some traditions specifically describe Bodhidharma to be the third son of a Pallava king from Kanchipuram.

 The Long Scroll of the Treatise on the Two Entrances and Four Practices written by Tan Lin (曇林; 506–574), contains teachings that are attributed to Bodhidharma.
 The text is known from the Dunhuang manuscripts.
 The two entrances to enlightenment are the entrance of principle and the entrance of practice:

 This text was used and studied by Huike and his students.
 The True Nature refers to the Buddha-nature.